Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao de metodos Send & Receive especificos.md

 	}

 	// Returns 0 if the message was sent successfully.
-Otherwise, returns the error. public int send(byte[] payload, boolean initiator){
+Otherwise, returns the error. public int send(byte[] payload, boolean throwIfNone){
-		if(pendingReq)
+		// return error if a request was already sent, and
+		// an answer as not yet been received if(pendingReq)
 			return super.ERR_INV_STATE; // returns the error "invalid state"

-		// waits for any link.
-Always returns true, unless a "true" value is provided as argument and there are no links established and ongoing link establishments. boolean anylink = super.waitAnyLink(initiator);
+		// set immediatelly to prevent other send invocations pendingReq = true;

+		// if the send order structure is empty, then wait for a link
+		// to be established
+		if(sendOrder.isEmpty()){
+			boolean anylink = super.waitForLink(throwIfNone);
 			if(anylink == false){
-			return super.ERR_NOLINKS; // returns the error "no links" }
+				pendingReq = false; // request was not sent return super.ERR_NO_LINKS; // returns the error "no links" }
+		}

 		// sends msg to a destination